hellroy/alexa-cookbook/guides/hackathon-quickstart/Alexa Resources.md

 [Alexa Service Clients](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/wiki/Alexa-Service-Clients) | Covers how to use service clients in your skill to access Alexa APIs.
 [Skill Builders](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/wiki/Skill-Builders) | Covers how to configure and construct a skill instance.
 [Managing In-Skill Purchases](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/wiki/Managing-In-Skill-Purchases) | Covers how to manage in-skill products and the purchase experience in your skills.
-[Voice Design Guide](https://developer.amazon.com/designing-for-voice/) | Contains key design principles, concepts and best practices for creating compleeling, and successful voice interactions.
+[Voice Design Guide](https://developer.amazon.com/designing-for-voice/) | Contains key design principles, concepts and best practices for creating compelling, and successful voice interactions.
 [Setup the ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) | Instructions to setup the ASK Command Line Interface, a tool to manage skills, related Lambda functions.

 ### Code Samples